 Regardless of when you take on an allotment, remember to take it steady.
 Yes, there is a lot of work to be done, but be aware of your limits and plan your work accordingly.
 Whenever you take out an allotment, do it a bit at a time – but never more than you can manage.

 Measure the site and draw out a plan, marking in existing thing that you want to keep.
 Then the real fun begins!
 You now need to mark out the plot.

 Ground cover that cuts out the light can be used as mulch.
-Old carpets or flattened cardboard boxes covered with straw will do.
-This will help keep down the weeds while you concentrate on other areas and will, if left long enough, kill the weeds completely.
+Old newspapers or flattened cardboard boxes covered with straw or manure will do.
+This will help keep down the weeds while you concentrate on other areas, and will, if left long enough kill the weeds completely.

 The last but most important feature to consider is where to put your chair!
 After a long afternoon sowing, planting or harvesting, you need somewhere just to sit and enjoy the results of all your hard work.